-Interest expense remained relatively flat for the period ended March 31, 2018 as the amount of debt outstanding did not materially fluctuate.
-Most of the Company's interest expense is due to the issuance of unsecured debentures of \$8.625 million bearing an interest rate of 7.5% in August 2014.
+Interest expense increased for the nine months ended June 30, 2019 compared to the nine months ended June 30, 2018.
+This is due to the debentures related to the issuance of unsecured debentures of \$8.625 million bearing an interest rate of 7.5% in were satisfied early in May 2019.
+The Company issued new debentures on March 7, 2019 for \$15.0M, bearing an interest rate of 8.0%.
 The remainder of the Company's interest expense is due to financial capital leases bearing an interest rate between 0% to 11.5%.
-The slight increase in expense is due to an increase in financial lease borrowings.
-There has been no interest expensed for the newly issued debentures of \$15.0M bearing an interest rate of 8.0% on March 7, 2019.

-Gain (loss) on financial derivative liabilities
+Change in financial derivative liabilities

-For the three months ended March 31, 2019 the increase in derivative gain was the result of an increase in fair value of outstanding warrants.
+For the three months and nine months ended June 30, 2019 the decrease in derivative loss was the result of a decrease in fair value of outstanding warrants.